 What Can You Do When You Feel Judged All The Time?

-“Life is a process of self-acceptance” I thought to myself driving up a spiral of a tall parking structure.
-And it’s rewarding.
-You never know what else you will accept and appreciate about yourself when you take the next turn.
-When you keep in mind one thing…
+“Life is a process of self-discovery and self-acceptance.
+It’s so rewarding.
+You never know what else you will accept and appreciate about yourself, when you take the next turn.” -I think.

-Last month a major judgement attack hacked my whole system.
+One day a major (self) judgement attack hacked my whole system.

-Few days later I was doing something and as I observed my thoughts, I realized that even the “normal” judgement was not there.
-I even looked for it!
+Few days later I was doing something I wasn’t confident about, and I started observing my thoughts.
+I noticed that even the “normal” judgement was not there.
+I looked for it.
 In that moment I realized – I accepted that part of me that was judged before.
 I wasn’t being perfect, I simply accepted that I’m doing things the way I’m doing them.

 So here is what I believe:

-- When self- acceptance is more important than the opinions of others.
+- Your self- acceptance needs to be more important than the opinions of others.

 - The remedy to feeling judged is self acceptance.

 Do you want more on self judgement and self acceptance?